 Cold Turkey Lock Options

-• Timer: Block stays active until time expires
+- Timer: Block stays active until the timer ends

-• Random text: Type 1-999 random characters to unlock
+- Random text: Type 1 to 999 random characters to unlock

-• Password protection (Pro): Restricts access to settings or disables blocks
+- Password protection (Pro): Restricts access to settings or block changes

-• Restart: Some blocks require restarting the computer before changes take effect
+- Restart: Some blocks need a computer restart before changes apply

-• Time range: Prevent changes during certain hours
+- Time range: Prevents changes during set hours

 Cold Turkey also includes bypass prevention features: